DHTMLX/docs-suite/docs/helpers/datadrivers.md

 - **data** - (*array*) - the data to be converted
 - **withoutHeader** - (*boolean*) optional, defines whether the returned string will contain the header, *false* by default

-As a result, the converted to **CSV format** data of the chart look like this:
+As a result, the converted into **CSV format** data of the chart look like this:

 ~~~js title="CSV format"
 "month | company A | company B | company C | company D | id